pretis/flexpret/README.md

 make all install
 ```

 The `env.bash` file contains environment variables that must be set to build anything.
-Feel free to add sourcing it to your `.bashrc`.
+Feel free to add sourcing it to your `~/.bashrc`.
 The install step will install a number of artifacts that describe FlexPRET's hardware configuration to the software development kit (SDK).
-Next, build the SDK like so
+Next, build the SDK and run the tests like so:

 ```
 cd sdk